Antanas Smetona: Soviet occupation

-Lithuania was occupied by Soviet troops in 1940, as a consequence of the 1939 Molotov–Ribbentrop Pact between Nazi Germany and the Soviet Union.
-After the USSR presented an ultimatum to Lithuania in June of that year, Smetona proposed armed resistance against the Soviets.
-The majority of the government and the commanders of the army did not concur, believing that the country was not capable of effective resistance with Soviet troops stationed inside Lithuania.
-On 15 June, Smetona turned his presidential duties to Prime Minister Antanas Merkys on an interim basis according to the constitution.
-Before leaving the Presidential Palace in Kaunas, Smetona said: "I do not want to make Lithuania a bolshevik country with my own hands."
-He believed that by leaving the country, he would be in a position to do more for the country's sake by leading a government in exile instead of becoming a Soviet marionette.
+Lithuania was occupied by the Soviets in 1940 as a consequence of the 1939 Molotov–Ribbentrop Pact between Nazi Germany and the Soviet Union.
+After the Soviets presented an ultimatum to Lithuania in June that year, Smetona proposed armed resistance against them, but most of the government and army commanders believed that the country was not capable of effective resistance with Soviet troops stationed inside Lithuania.
+On 15 June, Smetona turned his presidential duties over to Prime Minister Antanas Merkys on an interim basis, according to the constitution.
+Before leaving the presidential palace, Smetona said: "I do not want to make Lithuania a bolshevik country with my own hands."
+He believed that by leaving the country, he would be in a position to do more for the country by leading a government-in-exile than by becoming a Soviet puppet.
 He firstly fled to Germany with his family.
 Shortly afterwards, the Smetonas fled to Switzerland.

-A day after Smetona left the country, Merkys announced he had deposed Smetona and was now president in his own right.
-Two days later, Merkys was pressured into appointing the more pliant Justas Paleckis as prime minister and resigning himself.
-Paleckis then became acting president, and was used as a puppet to oversee the final stages of Lithuania being incorporated into the Soviet Union a month later.
+A day after Smetona left the country, Merkys announced that he had deposed him and was now president himself.
+Two days later, Merkys was pressured into appointing the more pliant Justas Paleckis as prime minister and resigning.
+Paleckis then became acting president, and was used as a puppet to oversee the final stages of Lithuania's incorporation into the Soviet Union a month later.

-Since Lithuania declared independence from the Soviet Union in 1990, it has taken the position that Merkys' takeover of the presidency was illegal and unconstitutional, since Smetona never formally resigned.
-Lithuanian officials thus do not recognize Merkys or Paleckis as legitimate presidents, and contend that all subsequent actions leading up to the Soviet annexation were ipso facto void.
+Since Lithuania declared independence from the Soviet Union in 1990, it has taken the position that Merkys's takeover of the presidency was illegal and unconstitutional since Smetona never formally resigned.
+Lithuania thus does not recognize Merkys or Paleckis as legitimate presidents and contends that all subsequent actions leading up to the Soviet annexation were ipso facto void.